Her Blue Sky

 Her Blue Sky (空の青さを知る人よ, Sora no Aosa o Shiru Hito yo) is a 2019 Japanese animated film produced by CloverWorks.
 The film is directed by Tatsuyuki Nagai and written by Mari Okada, with Masayoshi Tanaka designing the characters and serving as chief animation director.
-The trio under the creative team Super Peace Busters previously worked together on Anohana: The Flower We Saw That Day, The Anthem of the Heart, and Toradora!.
-It was released in Japan on October 11, 2019 in all Toho Cinemas.
+The trio under the creative team Super Peace Busters previously worked together on Toradora!, Anohana: The Flower We Saw That Day, and The Anthem of the Heart.
+It was released in Japan on October 11, 2019, in all Toho Cinemas.

 Synopsis

-In Chichibu, third-year high school student Akane Aioi is dating Shinnosuke Kanamuro (nicknamed Shinno), an aspiring guitarist.
-Shinno is also friendly with Akane's preschooler sister Aoi, and in turn the sisters support Shinno's band.
-Akane and Shinno plan to move to Tokyo after graduation, where Shinno will pursue a career in music.
+In Chichibu, 18-year-old Shinnosuke Kanamuro (nicknamed Shinno), who is an aspiring guitarist is dating Akane Aioi.
+Shinno is also friendly with Akane's 3-year-old sister Aoi, and in turn the sisters support Shinno's band.
+Akane plans to move to Tokyo with Shinno after graduation, where he’ll pursue a career in music.
 However, the girls' parents are killed in a car accident and Akane changes her plans, choosing to stay in Chichibu to raise Aoi.

 Thirteen years later, Aoi is an aspiring bassist who plans to move to Tokyo after high school, while Akane works for the city hall.
 Masamichi Nakamura (nicknamed Michinko), the drummer of Shinno's former band, also works for the city hall.
 Michinko is planning to hold a music festival to boost the city's tourism, and the main performer is the famous enka singer Dankichi Nitobe.